 Graduate students receive advice through their schools and departments.

 2.13 The institution provides academic and other student support services such as tutoring, services for students with disabilities, financial aid counseling, career counseling and placement, residential life, athletics, and other services and programs as appropriate, which meet the needs of the specific types of students that the institution serves and the programs it offers.

 We have multiple support services in all of these areas.
 The Financial Aid office provides advice to both graduate and undergraduate students.
 In addition the University’s library system (described in CFR 2.3) provides academic resources as well as academic computing support.
 The offices of the Vice Provost for Undergraduate Education and the Vice Provost for Graduate Education provide a variety of academic services to students.

 Counseling and health services are available through the Vaden Health Center.
+In addition, special counseling services for sexual assault and domestic violence are available through the confidential support team.
 Career counseling is available through the Stanford Career Development Center and specialized offices within the professional schools.

 2.14 Institutions that serve transfer students provide clear, accurate, and timely information, ensure equitable treatment under academic policies, provide such students access to student services, and ensure that they are not unduly disadvantaged by the transfer process.

 Stanford accepts a small number of transfer students each year.
 Requirements for admission are described as part of the application process and are listed on the Registrar’s website.
 We have a separate advisor who coordinates support for transfer students.